Bill Belichick: Declined Presidential Medal of Freedom

 On January 10, 2021, Politico reported then-president Donald Trump planned to award Belichick the Presidential Medal of Freedom.
 Belichick indicated that he was flattered to be considered for the honor, but declined the award in a statement issued the next day.
 His statement referenced the January 6 United States Capitol attack, which the House of Representatives had accused Trump of provoking when it impeached him for the second time of his presidency, and cited Belichick's "great reverence for our nation's values, freedom and democracy" in light of that event.
 A number of Massachusetts politicians, including Senator Ed Markey and Representative Jim McGovern, had previously called on him to decline after news of the award became public.

+Politics

+During the Patriots visit to the White House in 2015, Belichick wore an Armenian flag pin during the ceremony to raise awareness about the Armenian genocide, alongside his longtime assistant, Berj Najarian.
+Belichick later criticized then-president Barack Obama for not explicitly using the word genocide when describing the mass murder, despite Obama promising to do so during his campaign.

+On November 9, 2016, it was revealed that Belichick wrote a letter supporting Donald Trump's presidential campaign just days before the 2016 election, although Belichick claimed the letter was about friendship, not politics.

+In 2020, during the Second Nagorno-Karabakh War, Belichick expressed support for Armenia and urged the U.S. to take action in their defense.
+He published a video on Instagram, stating: "To Armenians around the world, I just want to give a quick message and let you know that I stand with you during these difficult times".